changetocoding/WebLessonPlan/Lesson11-GithubAndVercel.md

 - Commit code to source control using command line
 - Commit code to source control using VS Code
 - Deploy website online
+- Work as a team using source control to collaborate

 # Lesson time to deliever: